Jewish Theological Seminary of America: Schechter era (1902–1915)

-After Morais's death, Mendes led the school, but the financial position of the association became precarious, and Mendes did not have the resources to turn it around.
-In October 1901, a new organization was projected entitled the "Jewish Theological Seminary of America," with which the association was invited to incorporate.
+After Morais's death, Mendes led the school, but the association's financial position became precarious, and Mendes lacked the resources to turn it around.
+In October 1901, a new organization was projected entitled the "Jewish Theological Seminary of America", with which the association was invited to incorporate.
 This arrangement was carried into effect April 14, 1902.
-The new organization was endowed with a fund of over $500,000, and was presented with a suitable building on University Heights by Jacob H. Schiff.
+The new organization was endowed with a fund of over $500,000 and was presented with a suitable building on University Heights, Bronx by Jacob H. Schiff.
 It obtained a charter from the state of New York (approved Feb.
 20, 1902), "for the perpetuation of the tenets of the Jewish religion, the cultivation of Hebrew literature, the pursuit of Biblical and archeological research, the advancement of Jewish scholarship, the establishment of a library, and the education and training of Jewish rabbis and teachers.
 It is empowered to grant and confer the degrees of Rabbi, Ḥazan, Master and Doctor of Hebrew Literature, and Doctor of Divinity, and also to award certificates of proficiency to persons qualified to teach in Hebrew schools."
 The reorganized seminary was opened on Sept.
 15, 1902, in the old building of the Theological Seminary Association at 736 Lexington Avenue.
 A search was executed for a new president.

 Solomon Schechter was recruited from Great Britain.
 His religious approach seemed compatible with JTS's, and he assumed the presidency, as well as serving as Professor of Jewish theology.
-In a series of papers he articulated an ideology for the nascent movement of Conservative Judaism.
+In a series of papers, he articulated an ideology for the nascent movement of Conservative Judaism.
 Many of the Orthodox rabbis associated with JTS vehemently disagreed with him, and left the institution.
-About 100 days after Schechter's appointment, the Agudath Harabbonim formed, principally in protest, and declared that they would not accept any new ordinations from JTS, though previous recipients were still welcome.
-The more moderate Orthodox Union (OU), however, still maintained some ties to JTS for decades to come, and some of its rabbis, including Drachman, continued to teach there.
-In practice, it was often still difficult to tell the difference between many of the less strict Orthodox congregations and the early Conservative synagogues, especially as many of them were once Orthodox-affiliated.
-(See Adler era discussion of merger with Yeshiva University.)
+About 100 days after Schechter's appointment, the Union of Orthodox Rabbis formed, principally in protest, and declared that they would not accept any new ordinations from JTS, though previous recipients were still welcome.
+The more moderate Orthodox Union (OU), however, maintained some ties to JTS, and some of its rabbis, including Drachman, continued to teach there.